 - Telemedicine Legislative Analysis.
 Advised a leading academic medical center on pending or newly enacted telemedicine laws, regulations, and regulating board policies throughout the U.S., and U.S. territories (Guam, Puerto Rico).

-- “Georgia Finalizes New Telemedicine Practice Rules,” Health Care Law Today (October 21, 2020)
+- Co-author, “Georgia Finalizes New Telemedicine Practice Rules,” Health Care Law Today (October 21, 2020)

-- “Direct Primary Care: Not insurance,” Hillsborough County Bar Association Lawyer Magazine (March - April, 2019)
+- Author, “Direct Primary Care: Not insurance,” Hillsborough County Bar Association Lawyer Magazine (March - April, 2019)

 - “Florida Medical Marijuana System for Physicians,” University of South Florida, Morsani College of Public Health, Law and Medicine Scholarly Concentration (April 9, 2018)